PranavaswarubanS/Fraud-AML-Real-Time-Engine/README.md

 #### About Enterprise features

 The core of the decision engine is available in open-source, but some advanced features are only accessible with a lincense.
-As long as you are running Marble locally with a test setup (using the Firebase auth emulator for end user authentication), you will see all the features, but you will be restricted if you authenticate with a real Firebase auth app.
+As long as you are running it locally with a test setup (using the Firebase auth emulator for end user authentication), you will see all the features, but you will be restricted if you authenticate with a real Firebase auth app.

 ### 💭 **Example Use Cases**

 ---

-Marble's incredible flexibility is due to its fully open data model.
-Here are some applications already in use with Marble:
+Our incredible flexibility is due to its fully open data model.
+Here are some applications already in use :

 - Transaction monitoring for financial institutions (AML & fraud), supporting every type of payment scheme (including the exotic ones: Marble handles any type of data).
 - User/account monitoring.